-The S&P 500 (SPX) rallied to close 170 points higher last week, closing on a strong day for monthly option expiration.
-The is near the gamma neutral level, but remains in an amplified regime where rallies are bought and dips are sold by the delta hedgers.
+The S&P 500 (SPX) closed 5 points lower last week and 55 points under the gamma flip level.
+Below the gamma neutral level, volatility tends to be higher as rallies are bought and dips are sold by delta hedging algorithms.

 Our gamma band model enters the week with a 30% allocation to the SPX.
-The model will move to a 100% allocation if the market rises and closes above the gamma flip level, currently near 3,795.
-This model will fall to a 0% allocation if SPX closes below the lower gamma level currently near 3,490.
+The model will move to a full allocation if the market rises and closes above the gamma flip level, currently near 3,895.
+This model will fall to a 0% allocation if SPX closes below the lower gamma level currently near 3,725.